KennethanCeyer/parallax-slider/README.md

 | next | `jQuery object` | null | the jQuery object of next button. |
 | prev | `jQuery object` | null | the jQuery object of prev button. |
 | afterMove | `callback` | null | this callback will be called after slider moved. |

+## Issues

+> We are welcome to announce the issue.

+Please inform us, If you find some problems.

+Thank you!